Jazcash/Qubase/README.md

 ### Handlebars

 Handlebars is a view engine, which means it compiles to HTML.
 Handlebars was chosen for Qubase as it's purely HTML with the addition of Mustache-style placeholders.
 It makes it easy to render server-side data in your markup, as well as providing useful helpers to reduce the amount of custom Javascript you may otherwise have to write.
-For Qubase, Handlebars primary usage is for partials.
+For Qubase, Handlebars' primary usage is for partials.

 #### Partials